The 'Level of Service Continuum' to Define Value for Sports Clubs

 The higher up you position your club on the graph, the better level of service you feel you offer to customers.

-And the axis is simply the amount of money that your customers need to pay to receive the level of service you offer.
+And the x axis is simply the amount of money that your customers need to pay to receive the level of service you offer.
 The further to the left you are on the graph, the cheaper you are.
 The more it costs, the further to the right you move on the graph.

 When I ask groups to rate where they feel their club fits on the Level of Service Graph, they usually put an x towards the top left corner.